 A Customer is more likely to return if he finds the product compelling.
 A consistent match between your prospects’ desires and the product you’re offering to stay relevant.
 Identifying your client’s needs beforehand helps you gain a competitive edge.

 The best way to identify consumer needs is to take a systematic approach.
-Run the customer needs analysis to get valuable insights into your target market.
+Run a customer needs analysis to get valuable insights into your target market and use customer profiling.
 You can either initiate direct communication with your clients or conduct surveys.

 3. The Assumptive Close